SteveCaruso/IDMX-Guided-Studies-Spring-2020/Research and Features.md

   * HORRIBLE contrast at times
   * Does have a simple tutorial
   * Good record keeping and includes a diary for miscellaneous notes

+* [Aquaruimate for Apple]
+  * Was not able to download it due to technology and paywall-- all these observations based on reviews and info page
+  * Detailed charts for personal records
+  * Task manager and reminder system
+  * Much better looking database with pictures and information and helpful hints about fish species
+  * Skims information from Amazon for food, suppliments, and other products
+  * Includes calculators, converters, and expenses
+  * Seems really solid, possibly worth the $10 it costs

 ## Features List: